alyssamichelle/web-animations/levels/transitions/concept_1.md

 Formal syntax: `[ none | <single-transition-property> ] || <time> || <timing-function> || <time>`

-Note: Order is irrelevant, as long as you have your duration number specified before you delay.
+Note: Order is irrelevant, as long as you have your duration number specified before the delay.

 # Recipe Concept
 ### Technically all that *needs* to be specified is the duration.
 The rest will have defaults, like all, ease, and 0.